Skip to content

 CLI sessionsOne

-Each feature gets its own directory, branch, and Claude session.
+Each feature gets its own directory, branch, and AI client session.
 No stashing, no context switching — just open another terminal.

 Terminal window